opencpes/json-data-format/opencpe-v1-documentation.md

 ## opencpe_type

-STRING from a list of options (to be provided here soon), it is mandatory
+STRING from a list of options (to be provided here soon) OR from a user defined string, it is mandatory

 ## opencpe_title